 His work has appeared in publications ranging from Paris Match, LIFE, Time magazine, Macleans Magazine, Canadian Art, Colors, l' Actualité, the Globe and Mail, ROB, Communication Arts, GEO, Canadian Geographic, National Geographic, the Walrus.
 Other venues such as Unicef annual reports, the International Conference on War-Affected Children, Visa pour l’Image, Contact (Toronto), Gijon (Spain) and Zoom (Quebec) photography festivals.
 His first book, “Details Obscurs” --a look at the effects of contemporary conflict on civilians-- was published in 2005 and won prizes in France, the USA and Canada.

-His images have garnered more than 50 awards internationally, including National Magazine Award 2020 and 2014, the Michener-Deacon Fellowship (2013), a Canada Council for the Arts Grant in 2013, Conseil des Arts et Lettres du Québec grant in 2009, the Dorothea Lange-Paul Taylor Prize (Duke University) in 2007, the “World Understanding Award” from POYi (Missouri School of Journalism) 2006, The Prix Bayeux-Calvados in 2006, the Alexia Grant in 2004, World Press Photo in 1999.
+His images have garnered more than 50 awards internationally, including the AJIQ photo of the year 2022, National Magazine Award 2020, 2014, 2009, the Michener-Deacon Fellowship (2013), a Canada Council for the Arts Grant in 2013, Conseil des Arts et Lettres du Québec grant in 2009, the Dorothea Lange-Paul Taylor Prize (Duke University) in 2007, the “World Understanding Award” from POYi (Missouri School of Journalism) 2006, The Bayeux-Calvados prize (du public 2005), the Alexia Grant in 2004, World Press Photo in 1999.

 A freelancer his entire career, his pictures are distributed by Getty Images and Redux Pictures of New York.
 He lives in Montreal, Canada, with his wife, a physician, and their two children.